-Description: another purp rooftops that through deter A facility designed primarily for pose, such as parking lots and can provide water quantity control ntion of stormwater runoff.
-KEY CONSIDERATIONS STORMWATER MANAGEMENT SUITABILITY DESIGN CRITERIA: Adequate grading and drainage must be pallow full use of facility's primary purposes storm event ADVANTAGES / BENEFITS: Allows for multiple uses of site areas and r need for downstream detention facilities Con be used in accimution with water quality provided to following a reduces the Water Quality Protection Water Quality Protection Streambank Protection On-Site Flood Control Downstream Flood Control Can be used in conjunction with water quality control DISADVANTAGES / LIMITATIONS: Controls for stormwater quantity only - not provide water quality protection Localized flooding of area as intended m property damage and additional liability intended to ay lead to CONSIDERATIONS Land Requirement Capital Cost Maintenance Burden Residential Subdivision Use: Yes High Density/Ultra-Urban: Yes Drainage Area: No restrictions.
-Soils: No restrictions L=Low M=Moderate H=High
+Description: A facility designed primarily for another purpose, such as parking lots and rooftops that can provide water quantity control through detention of stormwater runoff.

+Adequate grading and drainage must be provided to allow full use of facility's primary purposes following a storm event

+- Allows for multiple uses of site areas and reduces the need for downstream detention facilities - Can be used in conjunction with water quality structural control

+- Controls for stormwater quantity only not intended to provide water quality protection - Localized flooding of area as intended may lead to property damage and additional liability

+- Water Quality Protection

+- P Streambank Protection

+- P On-Site Flood Control

+- P Downstream Flood Control

+- L Land Requirement

+- L Capital Cost

+- L | Maintenance Burden

+Residential Subdivision Use:

+Yes

+High Density/Ultra-Urban: Yes Drainage Area: No restrictions.